ashishkupadhyay/VIT-Mess-Menu-Taskbar-Flyout/README.md

 - **JSON:** `Windows.Data.Json`, so there's no vendored third-party parser.
 - **Blur:** a Composition effect graph (`CreateBackdropBrush` → `D2D1GaussianBlur`) exposed as a `XamlCompositionBrushBase`.
+- **Multi-monitor:** the `CSecondaryTaskBand` symbols are resolved as *optional* hooks, so a build without them loses only secondary taskbars rather than failing to load.

 </details>

+---

+## Changelog

+### 1.0.0

+First release.

+- Taskbar button showing the current meal, or a countdown to the next one.
+- Native XAML flyout with all four meals, day navigation and a reload button.
+- Automatic grouping into Main Items, Bread & Sides, Dairy, Drinks and Dessert.
+- Offline-first caching in Windhawk's per-mod storage, up to three months.
+- Four button positions, adjustable spacing, and optional space reservation so the taskbar's own icons move aside.
+- **Multi-monitor:** primary taskbar only, or every taskbar.
+- **Editable meal timings** — all five serving windows.
+- Flyout appearance: width, corner radius (meal cards stay concentric), and either Windows 11's own acrylic tint or a custom `#AARRGGBB` colour with an adjustable blur radius.
+- Follows light/dark theme switches live.

 ---